What AI Can Do for Your Small Business in 2026

 Emails, proposals, job postings, social captions, internal documentation.
 AI won't write your final copy — but it will get you 70% of the way there in seconds.
 For a small team where everyone is already stretched, that's a meaningful shift in how much you can produce without adding headcount.

-If you have customer records, sales history, support tickets, or operational logs, AI can surface patterns in that data faster than any analyst you could hire.
+If you have customer records, sales history, support tickets, or operational logs, AI can surface patterns in that data faster than you'd expect.
 What products are customers returning most?
 Which leads close fastest?
-Where does your fulfillment process slow down?
-The answers are in your data.
-AI makes them accessible.
+Where does your process slow down?
+The answers are already in your business — AI makes them accessible.

 Being available when your team isn't

 AI-powered chat and support tools have gotten genuinely good.
 For straightforward customer questions — hours, pricing, order status, basic troubleshooting — a well-configured AI can handle the interaction completely.
-Not perfectly.
-But well enough that customers don't notice, and your team gets time back.
+Your team gets that time back for the conversations that actually require a human.

 AI is an accelerant.
-Whatever your business already is, it will become more of that.
+Whatever your business already does well, it will do more of.

-For small businesses in 2026, AI is a real advantage — but only when it's applied deliberately.
-The businesses winning with it right now aren't doing anything exotic.
+The businesses winning with AI right now aren't doing anything complicated.
 They've identified a handful of high-friction, repetitive workflows, cleaned them up, and automated them.
 They're using AI writing tools to move faster on content and communication.
-They're spending less time on administrative work and more time on the things only a human can do.
+They're spending less time on administrative work and more time on the things only they can do.

 The question isn't whether AI is worth it.
 It is.
-The question is whether you're applying it to the right problems — and whether your business is ready to actually use it.
+The question is where it fits in your business, and what to do first.

-Not sure where AI actually fits in your business?
+Not sure where AI fits in your business?

 That's the first thing the Technology Audit answers.